 Divorce can take a toll on your physical and mental health, so it's important to prioritize self-care.
 This could include regular exercise, eating a healthy diet, getting enough sleep, and practicing stress-reducing activities such as meditation or yoga.
 Taking care of yourself can help you feel better physically and emotionally, and it can also give you the strength you need to handle the challenges of divorce.

 Tip #3: Create a financial plan

-Divorce can have significant financial implications, particularly for those over 50 who may be nearing retirement age.
-Working with a Certified Divorce Financial Analyst to create a plan for managing your assets, retirement savings, and other financial considerations can help you protect your financial future.
-It can also help you ensure that you are making informed decisions that take into account your current financial situation as well as your longer-term financial security.
+Divorce can have significant financial implications, particularly for baby boomers who may be retired or nearing retirement age.
+Working with a Certified Divorce Financial Analyst to create a plan for managing your assets, retirement accounts, and other financial considerations can help you protect your financial future.
+Divorce financial analysts can ensure that you are making informed decisions that take into account your current financial situation as well as your longer-term financial security.

 Tip #4: Embrace new opportunities

 While it’s common for divorce to be viewed as an end, it’s also the beginning of a new chapter.
 It can be an opportunity to explore new hobbies, interests, or career paths that you may not have had the time or freedom to pursue before.
 Embrace this chance to reinvent yourself and explore new possibilities.
 Whether you are starting a new career, traveling to new places, or trying new activities, this can be an exciting time of growth and discovery.

 Tip #5: Take things one day at a time